I was never an athlete or into sports.

 As a child, it was a concept I only understood through the experiences of my Chinese cousins and peers.
-My father lives with disability (autism spectrum?) and addiction issues.
-My mother and paternal grandmother took care of myself and my two siblings.
+My father lives with disability (autism spectrum?).
+My mother took care of myself and my two siblings.
 I remember growing up watching my mom take all sorts of jobs to pay the bills.
 This included working in a factory, making jewelry, going from lab to clerical work, often coming home at late hours in the night.

 In my teen years, I started dealing with my own health issues.
 I had trouble sleeping.
 I excessively worried about things beyond my control.
 Despite excelling academically, my concentration was poor.
 Low mood, irritability and constantly crying became everyday symptoms.
 It was discovered that I suffered from my own mental health issues of depression and anxiety.
 Art was therapy for me.